 Regenerative Medicine and Cellular Therapies Division

-We are transforming basic scientific research at the interface of biomaterials discovery and development, nanotechnology, bioengineering and stem cell research into disruptive technologies for regenerative medicine.
+We are transforming basic scientific research at the interface of biomaterials discovery and development, nanotechnology, bioelectronics, bioengineering, stem cell and cancer research into disruptive technologies for regenerative medicine and cellular therapies.

 We conduct basic and applied research focussed at studying and controlling cellular processes.
 For therapeutic benefit through the development of: